Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Results

-\paragraph{Short distance, $d=2.5r_c:$ strong coupling and tethers} When $d=2.5r_c$, the pericellular remodeling zones overlap, and an intercellular tether forms in the gap, corresponding to the smallest values of $J$ in panels (e) to (h) of Fig.~\ref{fig:detF-2cells-eps0} and indicating a localized transition toward the densified-well neighborhood ($J\approx J_\star$) within the intercellular region.
+When $d=2.5r_c$, the pericellular remodelling zones overlap and an intercellular tether forms in the gap.
+This tether corresponds to the smallest values of $J$ in panels (e) to (h) of Fig.~\ref{fig:detF-2cells-eps0} and indicates a localized transition towards the densified-well neighbourhood ($J\approx J_\star$) within the intercellular region.

-All methods indicate the qualitative presence of tethers, but the degree of densification differs markedly.
-PINN and RAR-D remain at elevated minima, with the color scale bottoming out around $J\gtrsim 0.4$, which indicates an incomplete transition from the undensified state toward the densified state in the gap and in the pericellular regions near the cell boundaries.
-R3 can further reduce $J$ by aggressively concentrating samples, yet the smallest values often appear in fragmented bands accompanied by spurious spoke-shaped (needle-like) streaks around the intercellular hotspot.
-This points to sensitivity when repeatedly resampling on thin high-error sets.
-Bio-PINN yields a more localized and contiguous densified band in the gap and reaches values approaching the densified-well level $J\approx J_\star$, while exhibiting fewer spurious spokes and a cleaner bulk.
-This behavior is consistent with the intended mechanisms.
-The near-to-far gate advances the active region outward without premature leakage, and the UQ-R3 update concentrates collocation effort on the two interacting fronts and the intercellular gap rather than chasing thin and transient high-error sets.
+All methods indicate the qualitative presence of a tether, but the degree of densification differs markedly.
+PINN and RAR-D remain at elevated minima, with the colour scale bottoming out around $J\gtrsim 0.4$, which indicates an incomplete transition from the undensified state towards the densified state in the gap and in the pericellular regions near the cell boundaries.
+R3 can further reduce $J$ by aggressively concentrating samples, yet the smallest values often appear in fragmented bands accompanied by spurious spoke-shaped streaks around the intercellular interaction region.
+This points to sensitivity when resampling is repeatedly concentrated on thin high-error sets.
+Bio-PINN yields a more localized and contiguous densified band in the gap and reaches values approaching the densified-well level $J\approx J_\star$, while exhibiting fewer spurious spokes and less disturbance of the surrounding matrix.
+Relative to the corridor-like organization highlighted in Fig.~\ref{fig:intro-exp-num}, panel (h) can be read as a stronger-coupling regime in which the same mechanically communicating gap region sharpens into a denser tether-like bridge.
+Again, this is a qualitative interpretation rather than a direct geometric fit, but it helps connect the experimentally observed intercellular organization to the separation-dependent tether selected by the model.
+This behaviour is consistent with the design of the method.
+The near-to-far gate advances the active region outward without premature leakage, and the UQ-R3 update concentrates collocation effort on the two interacting transition layers and the intercellular gap rather than chasing thin and transient high-error sets.